-At the same time it was announcing a new Amazon Echo Show — this model has a physical shutter to cover the camera when you're not using it — Amazon was also launching an Alexa Privacy Hub that provides explanations on Alexa privacy controls as well as access to your settings.
-There are also two voice commands that give you immediate control over Alexa recordings.
+At the same time it announced a new series of Echo devices, Amazon also launched updates to its Alexa Privacy Hub that provides explanations on Alexa privacy controls as well as access to your settings.
+There are also brand new voice commands that give you immediate control over Alexa recordings.

 MORE: Best Amazon Alexa Skills

-Fears about Alexa-based smart speakers sending private conversations are nothing new, and only heightened last month amid reports that Amazon employees listen to Alexa recordings.
+Fears about Alexa-based smart speakers sending private conversations are common.
 Amazon VP of public policy Brian Huseman confirmed expectations about how long the company keeps recordings, telling senator Chris Coons (D-DE) that "We retain customers' voice recordings and transcripts until the customer chooses to delete them."

-If you really want to make sure that Alexa isn't keeping a recording of what you've said, you can take advantage of a new voice control that Amazon's just added that erases everything you've said that day.
+If you really want to make sure that Alexa isn't keeping a recording of what you've said, you can take advantage of a voice control that erases everything you've said that day.
 Say "Alexa, delete everything I said today," and anything recorded between midnight and the moment you utter that command will be erased.